 In the rubble of privies and the crumbled foundations of buildings, they found seeds, beads, pins, animal bones and a few pieces of jewelry.
 There were tokens from Newgate Prison in London and Spanish and Irish coins, signaling the beginnings of international trade.
 And steps from what is possibly the earliest discovered bakery, they found a ship biscuit: an indestructible combination of flour, salt and water designed to sustain sailors on their voyages.

 “It’s difficult to imagine a dig that wouldn’t bring up an artifact from some point in time in Alexandria’s history,” Lee said.

-The first ship found in 2015 is now undergoing conservation at Texas A&M University, and the others will likely be preserved in a similar manner.
+The first ship found in 2015 is undergoing conservation at Texas A&M University, and the others will most likely be preserved in a similar manner.